quali-chat/quali-chat-android/docs/flipper.md

 [Flipper](https://fbflipper.com) is a powerful tool from Meta, which allow to inspect the running application details and states from your computer.

-Flipper is configured in the Element Android project to let the developers be able to:
+Flipper is configured in the quali.chat Android project to let the developers be able to:
 - inspect all the Realm databases content;
 - do layout inspection;
 - see the crash logs;